hbeni/fgcom-mumble/docs/TECHNICAL_USER_GUIDE.md

-# FGCom-mumble: Simple User Guide
+# FGCom-mumble: Technical User Guide

 **What is FGCom-mumble?**
 **Who can use it?**